23 Oct 2019

 The ASB Biodiesel plant established in Tseung Kwan O Industrial Estate is a foreign investment project essentially funded by Bahrain and other Middle Eastern investors.
 It adopts Austrian technology to process waste oil, such as waste cooking oil and grease trap oil, with the capacity to produce 100,000 tons of low-carbon transport fuel per year.

-Phase 1 of the OWTF project at Siu Ho Wan in North Lantau was completed and commissioned in July 2018.
+Located at Siu Ho Wan in North Lantau, O·PARK1 has commissioned operation in July 2018.
 Using biological treatment technologies, this facility is expected to convert 200 tonnes of organic waste into biogas, compost and other useful resources daily.
+O·PARK2 and O·PARK3, located at Sha Ling of North District and Shek Kong of Yuen Long respectively, are designed to 300 tonnes of organic waste per day.
+The former is seeking funding approval from the Finance Committee of the Legislative Council, while the latter is still at the planning stage.

 The Government also provides funding supports to environmental technology-related R&D projects under the ITF managed by the Innovation and Technology Commission.
-Since its establishment, the ITF has approved around 80 projects in developing clean environmental technologies and processes applicable to Hong Kong, with the total funding amount exceeded HK$155 million.
+Since its establishment, the ITF has approved over 160 projects, with the total funding amount exceeded HK$318 million.

 Hong Kong-Guangdong Cross-boundary Cooperation